tmakatos/qemu/docs/devel/vfio-user.rst

 Client Disconnection
 ^^^^^^^^^^^^^^^^^^^^
-The client disconnecting from the server primarily means that the QEMU process has exited.
-Currently this means that the guest is shut down so the device is no longer needed therefore the server can automatically exit.
+The client disconnecting from the server primarily means that the client has exited.
+Currently, this means that the guest is shut down so the device is no longer needed therefore the server can automatically exit.
 However, there can be cases where a client disconnect should not result in a server exit: